BenjaminBatte/student-grade-prediction/docs/about.md

 ---
-## title: About
+title: About
+---

 # ℹ️ About This Project

-The **Student Grade Prediction** project was developed as part of the *ITS‑836: Data Science & Big Data Analytics* course at the University of the Cumberlands.
+The **Student Grade Prediction** project was developed as part of the _ITS-836: Data Science & Big Data Analytics_ course at the University of the Cumberlands.

 ---

 ## 🎯 Purpose